VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/user-email-verification.md

 * New user is created in xAPI.
 * New user registers in the Frontend Application UI.

-## Email Verification in Platform API
+## Email verification in Platform API

 ![Email verification in Platform](media/email-verification.png)